How to Run Mortgage Protection Facebook Ads Without Tripping Meta's Rules

 - Optimize for the lead event, not link clicks.
 Let Meta learn who actually fills out the form.

 - Use broad or Advantage+ audiences.
-Inside HOUSING, broad usually beats your best guess.
+Inside a Special Ad Category, broad usually beats your best guess.

 - Keep one offer per ad set.
 Mixed offers muddy the learning phase and inflate CPL.